joe-gibbs/river-editor/README.md

 4. **Save Your Work**
    - Click "Save BMP" to download the edited texture
    - The file will be saved as `river_texture.bmp`

-## Technical Notes

-- The editor preserves exact RGB values (no anti-aliasing or color blending)
-- Rivers must be cardinally connected (no diagonal connections) for proper game functionality
-- The editor uses HTML5 Canvas with pixelated rendering for precise pixel editing
-- Large images (4081x4081) are handled efficiently with optimized rendering

-## Browser Compatibility

-Works best in modern browsers:
-- Chrome 90+
-- Firefox 88+
-- Edge 90+
-- Safari 14+

-## Tips

-- Use smaller brush sizes (1-3 pixels) for precise river connections
-- Zoom in to ensure cardinal connections between river segments
-- The checkered background helps distinguish black areas from transparency
-- Save frequently as browser refresh will lose unsaved changes